1. Engage, stop, turn off, reflect.

 As all my students will tell you, I prefer the command line.
 Use IDE’s, I really don’t care.
 But kids should know how to code.
 Even to know what code looks like, to program a computer, to “make a computer do stuff”.
 It is the center of things in 2011.

 Ask, what if kids don’t know this?
 What if kids don’t know know how to program?

 Many people drive cars without ANY IDEA how they actually work.
 I get it, I only have a passing familiarity with how cars work.
 I can change a tire, change oil, and I have a personal understanding of the horribleness of a CV joint that has failed.
 But if kids don’t have a passing familiarity with programming, and the act of creation, won’t they be a distinct disadvantage?

 Math, science, even (gasp), the humanities, offer an opportunity to understand and learn programming.
 Schools should offer programming classes to all kids as part of the “normal curriculum”.

-Published on Monday, February 21, 2011 (6 years, one week, and 5 hours ago).
+Published on Monday, February 21, 2011 (8 years, 2 months, and 2 days ago).
 Posted in: Educational Tech Design Leadership